MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/5-exercise-access-data-from-blazor-components.md

     @inject NavigationManager NavigationManager
     ```

-1. To fix the last error we need to make the app aware of `GetFromJsonAsync`.
+1. To fix the last error, we need to make the app aware of `GetFromJsonAsync`.
 1. In the explorer, select **_Imports.razor**.
 1. Add this new `@using` statement at the bottom.